Erfan1pa/Task-Manager/README.md

 # Task-Manager
-Task Manger with localStorage save and responsive
+Task Manger with localStorage save and responsive + clock